-For example, my type of dyslexia (probably detectable in many of my spellings) gave me reading problems as a child (I’ve overcompensated as most would now consider me a voracious reader) but was balanced by my skills in mathematics.
+For example, my type of dyslexia (probably detectable in many of my spellings) gave me reading problems as a child (I’ve overcompensated as most would now consider me a voracious reader) but seemingly balanced by my skills in mathematics.

-Later in my career as a squadron commander my propensity to change my mind in a flash and go with a different tack was undoubtedly frustrating for my management team.
+Later in my career as a squadron commander, my propensity to change my mind in a flash and go with a different tack was undoubtedly frustrating for my management team.

-That same trait is, as it turns out because I wasn’t aware that this oddity of mine could possibly be put to advantage, gives me a traders edge.
+That same trait is, as it turns out because I wasn’t aware that this oddity of mine could be put to advantage, gives me a traders edge.

 That is because in trading, and in particular my chosen method of short-term trading, is based on probability.
-Where (according to Taleb) probability is about the belief in an alternative outcome, it is not about the odds.
+Where (according to Taleb) probability is about the belief in an alternative outcome; it is not about the odds.

 Beliefs (Taleb goes on to say) are said to be path dependent if the sequence of ideas is such that the first one dominates.
 We may be programmed to build loyalty to plans in which we have invested time – a good salesperson, for example, will take advantage of this principle.